-wellness interior design CONSULTANTS
+wellness interior design consultants

-wellness strategy in a healthy building
+wellness strategy

-Read on to discover more about how wellness interior design fits into this strategy too and connects with wellness architecture.
-For more on our services as home design consultant for residential developments, hotels and coliving, see here.
+For more on our services as a home design consultant for residential developments, hotels and coliving, see here.

 As a wellbeing interior design consultancy we leverage evidence-based wellness design and healthy building principles in workplaces, residences, educational environments, hotels and mixed-use real estate developments.

-As such, wellbeing interiors offer a combination of mental and physical comfort, ideally helping to calm the mind, allow for renewed focus and concentration, while also embracing the occupant with the vitality of nature.
+As such, wellbeing design offer a combination of mental and physical comfort, ideally helping to calm the mind, allow for renewed focus and concentration, while also embracing the occupant with the vitality of nature.

 By avoiding all synthetics in favour of natural linens, leathers, jute, wool, wood, bamboo and cork for example we create a harmonious palette of textures, colours and patterns.

 This wellness focused interior design strategy also ensures the interiors are toxin-free, improving the quality of indoor air and creating a healthy, safe environment to sleep, work, study or play in.
+This can be applied across flooring, walls and ceilings primarily.

 Deploying Circular Design principles, bio-based or recycled materials, as well as products with Healthy Product Declarations (HPDs) ensures we have minimal environmental impact and maximize an interior space for occupant wellbeing.